 Kidical Mass began in April of 2008 in Eugene, Oregon.

-It as created by Shane Rhodes, who manages the Safe Routes to Schools program for a Eugene-area school district and has been active in the bike advocacy world for 15 years.
+Created by Shane Rhodes, who manages the Safe Routes to Schools program for a Eugene-area school district and has been active in the bike advocacy world for 15 years.

 An early morning brainstorm sought to satisfy two of Shane’s goals: getting more kids and families excited about riding, and celebrating a visit to Eugene by bike documentarian Ted White, who was the creator of the term “Critical Mass.”
 Shane wanted to do something different from the typical Critical Mass ride.
 Kidical Mass was born.